Dating the Block

 I've seen two examples where CAM1628 replaces the 12H numbers, with date wheels showing 1975 as in the next picture, and 1976: (John Fraioli):

 Three West Yorkshire Foundries 18V801, used from June 75 to June 76 for America.
-No circular date codes but a possible dating strip above the casting numbers:
+No circular date codes but a possible dating strip above the casting numbers.
+If the same as Wellingborough these would be 16th April (February?)
+1975, 3rd November 1975, and 6th May 1974:

 Block and head codes indicating November 75 cast in a car with a late December 75 build date.
 Too soon to be the original engine for the car?